arigo/ShaderDebugger/README.md

 # ShaderDebugger
 Simple Unity framework to debug shader code.
-Right now, supports only pixel shaders.
+Supports vertex and fragment shaders.
 Here's an example:

 ![sshot1](Screenshots/sshot1.png?raw=true "sshot1")

-We have a custom shader rendering the red ball, and the goal is to debug it.
+We have a custom fragment shader rendering the red ball, and the goal is to debug it.
 We add a few lines to it (see below) and then choose "Window", "Shader Debugger" in the Unity menus.
 A small number of pixels that use this shader are automatically sampled and displayed as yellow dots.
 For each yellow dot, the extra information that we chose to record from the